kaziahmed91/Node-Scraper/README.md

 Lighthouse Labs Week 7 - Javascript
-A web scraper that extrcts website and image data built using Node.js
+A web scraper that extrcts website and image data built on Node.js using Cheerio.